Learning Horn Envelopes via Queries from Large Language Models: Introduction

 \paragraph{Our contribution} We address the three obstacles to applying Angluin's Horn algorithm for extracting rules from language models as follows. \begin{enumerate} \item We simulate equivalence queries by generating at random a batch of examples and asking the neural network for the classification.
 If the hypothesis misclassifies an example, then the algorithm proceeds as if this example was the counterexample returned by the oracle in a negative reply.
-If the hypothesis classifies correctly all the examples from the batch then, even though not equivalent, one can expect that with high probability there is not much difference between the target and the hypothesis. \item We convert interpretations into expressions in natural language and then the classification of the model back into the format expected by the algorithm. \item We propose an adaptation of Angluin's algorithm for Horn formulas to deal with non-Horn oracles.
-We prove that this algorithm is guaranteed to terminate in exponential time and in polynomial time in the size of the most concise Horn envelope of the target formula and the number of variables if the number of non-Horn examples is polynomial. \end{enumerate}
+If the hypothesis classifies correctly all the examples from the batch then, even though not equivalent, one can expect that with high probability there is not much difference between the target and the hypothesis. \item We convert interpretations into expressions in natural language and then translate the classification of the model back into the format expected by the algorithm. \item We propose an adaptation of Angluin's algorithm for Horn formulas to deal with non-Horn oracles.
+We prove that this algorithm is guaranteed to terminate in exponential time and in polynomial time in the size of the most concise Horn envelope of the target formula and the number of variables if the target is a Horn formula or can be closely approximated by a Horn formula.
+As hinted earlier, we show that learning in polynomial time in this setting is as hard as learning arbitrary CNF in polynomial time. \end{enumerate}

-\paragraph{Study Case} To showcase the applicability of the approach, we perform experiments on BERT-based language models~\cite{devlin2019,liuetal2019} in order to extract knowledge from these models and study the correlation between genders, occupations, periods of time, and locations.
+\paragraph{Case Study} To showcase the applicability of the approach, we perform experiments on BERT-based language models~\cite{devlin2019,liuetal2019} in order to extract knowledge from these models and study the correlation between genders, occupations, periods of time, and locations.
 Our findings corroborate previous work on these language models that expose harmful biases in the models (see Subsection~\ref{sec:probing}), which in turn supports the validity of our approach and reflects deeply ingrained biases in the society~\cite{bias}.

+\paragraph{Advantages} The main advantages of the approach for querying neural networks sketched above are as follows.
+First, we do this in a principled, theoretically guided way, by formulating it in terms of learning conjunctions of Horn rules, and applying the classic Horn learning algorithm \cite{Horn} to the task.
+In fact our approach uses learning algorithms which come with probabilistic guarantees on the correctness and exhaustiveness of the learned rules, provided it is given sufficiently large sample batches~\cite{angluinqueries}.
+Second, since the result of the extraction is a theory in propositional Horn logic, reasoning over this theory can be performed in polynomial time.
+Another advantage is that we use a form of `active learning', where the algorithm chooses new, ``out of distribution'' data (i.e. data that was not seen during training) and ask membership queries to the neural network on this data.

 Our work is organized as follows.
 In Section~\ref{subs:relatedwork} we highlight related work on probing language models and on exact learning Horn formulas, envelopes, and CNFs.
 In Section~\ref{sec:preli} we provide basic definitions used to address the third obstacle in Section~\ref{sec:envelope}.
 In particular, we present in Section~\ref{sec:envelope} an algorithm for exact learning Horn envelopes and show that this problem is at least as hard as exact learning CNFs.
 In Section~\ref{sec:obstables} we describe in more details how we address the first and second obstacles.
 Then, in Section~\ref{sec:experiments} we present our experimental results using language models as oracles.
 Finally we conclude in Section~\ref{sec:conclusion}.